HomeSustainabilityEnvironmentClimate Change

 Specific CO2 emissions in the supply chain (GCCA)

 *3 For Scope 3, refer to the "Emissions Unit Values for Accounting of Greenhouse Gas Emissions, etc., by Organizations Throughout the Supply Chain (Ver.
-3.2) Ministry of the Environment" and the "LCI Database IDEA version 3.2 (before FY2023), version 3.4 (FY2024)."
+3.5), Ministry of the Environment" and the "LCI Database IDEA version 3.5 IDEA Lab, Research Institute of Science for Safety and Sustainability, National Research and Development Agency IPCC 2021 without LULUCF AR6"

 *4 Excluding Scope 3